-The Port has, as part of its ongoing and future operations, bought properties with a long history of heavy industrial use, most of which have some environmental contamination from past use.
+The Port has as part of its ongoing and future operations inherited or bought property with a long history of heavy industrial use, most of which have some environmental contamination from past use.
 The goal is to clean up these properties for current and future proposed uses at the sites.

-Most of these sites are being cleaned up under legal agreements with state of Washington's Department of Ecology or the US Environmental Protection Agency.
+Most of these sites are being cleaned up under legal agreements with the Department of Ecology or the US Environmental Protection Agency.
 The Port has completed several remediation projects and continues to make progress with remediation projects that clean up industrial land and keeps industrial businesses thriving.